LuchnikovI/bqa/README.md

 ## How to install?

 1) Clone this repo;
-2) Run `poetry env acrivate && poetry install` from the root of the clonned repo.
+2) Run `poetry env activate && poetry install` from the root of the clonned repo.

 To validate the computation results, some examples and tests rely on an exact quantum circuit simulator available at https://github.com/LuchnikovI/qem.
 To install it, follow the steps below: